-We are offering two free residential peer and consultant training events for adult social care assurance and post-inspection in October and November.
-The aim of these events is to refresh the skills of our existing peer pool and bank of experienced consultants, and encourage new recruits with good communication skills and understanding of adult social care.
-Both training events include a pre-night dinner and accommodation.
+Due to high demand we are offering a third free residential peer and consultant training events for adult social care assurance and post-inspection in January.
+The aim of this event is to refresh the skills of our existing peer pool and bank of experienced consultants and to equip them to support councils in the new context.
+We also encourage new recruits with good communication skills and understanding of adult social care to apply.
+The training event includes a pre-night dinner and accommodation.

 Places are limited on the training days.
-Please email us to secure your place.
+Please email [email protected] to secure your place.

 Documents and tools to support councils with implementation